Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 However, the agreement introduces relevant adjustments:

-Responsibility concentrated on the first operator: only the entity that first places the product on the EU market must submit the full due diligence statement.
-Subsequent operators may rely on that declaration but retain verification obligations and responsibility in case of non-compliance.
+• Responsibility concentrated on the first operator: only the entity that first places the product on the EU market must submit the full due diligence statement.
+Subsequent operators may rely on that declaration but retain verification obligations and responsibility in the event of non-compliance.

-Simplified declaration for micro and small primary operators, reducing administrative burden for smaller actors.
+• Simplified declaration for micro and small primary operators, which reduces the administrative burden for smaller actors.

-Technical review commitment: the regulation provides for periodic reviews through delegated acts and evaluations, although the specific date does not constitute a central legal milestone.
+• Technical review commitment: the regulation provides for periodic reviews through delegated acts and evaluations.

 • Application from 30 December 2026 for large and medium operators.